googleapis/google-cloud-java/google-cloud-clients/google-cloud-bigtable-admin/README.md

 Be sure to activate the Cloud Bigtable Admin API on the Developer's Console to use Cloud Bigtable from your project.

-See the [Bigtable client lib docs][bigtable-client-lib-docs] to learn how to interact with Cloud Bigtable using this Client Library.
+See the [Bigtable Amin client lib docs][bigtable-admin-client-lib-docs] to learn how to interact with Cloud Bigtable Admin API using this Client Library.

 ## Getting Started
 #### Prerequisites